jayronsoares/nosql/README.md

-Sure, let's explore Redis, Elasticsearch, and DynamoDB, including what they are, when to use each, and some best practices:
+Redis, Elasticsearch, and DynamoDB are powerful data storage and processing solutions with distinct features, use cases, and best practices.
+Understanding their strengths and limitations can help you choose the right tool for your application and maximize its performance, scalability, and reliability.

 ### Redis